 Rockingham in Richmond County, North Carolina — The American South (South Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Patriots & Patriotism • Settlements & Settlers • War, US Revolutionary.
-A significant historical year for this entry is 1747.
+This historical marker is listed in this topic list: War, US Civil.
+A significant historical month for this entry is March 1818.

 Location.
-34° 56.354′ N, 79° 46.471′ W. Marker is in Rockingham, North Carolina, in Richmond County.
-Marker is at the intersection of Lee Street and Washington Street, on the right on Lee Street.
+34° 56.712′ N, 79° 45.371′ W. Marker is in Rockingham, North Carolina, in Richmond County.
+Marker is at the intersection of Fayetteville Road (U.S. 1) and Richmond Road (North Carolina Highway 1423), on the left when traveling east on Fayetteville Road.
 Touch for map.
 Marker is in this post office area: Rockingham NC 28379, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-It was originally submitted on June 17, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 422 times since then and 13 times this year.
-Photos: 1, 2, 3. submitted on June 17, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-4. submitted on June 24, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.
+It was originally submitted on June 4, 2010, by PaulwC3 of Northern, Virginia.
+This page has been viewed 1,394 times since then and 60 times this year.
+Photos: 1, 2. submitted on June 4, 2010, by PaulwC3 of Northern, Virginia.